-Keynotes & Contributors include:
+Keynotes & Contributors included:

 - Beatrice Allegranti (Award winning choreographer, Associate Professor in Dance Movement Psychotherapy, University of Roehampton)